Smruthi3/Generating-PDF-report-using-Python/README.md

 The above function return the pdf report and the report gets saved in Saved_Analysis_files folder

-For the ease of access the final pdf file is saved in Output folder here
+For easy access the final pdf file is saved in Output folder